levilansing/mudpuppy/Docs/Controllers.md

 This getRequiredPermissions method should return an array of permissions as defined in the `App\Permissions` class.
 This array is checked in `App\Security` which is stubbed out and should be implemented.

-A controller is accessed by using part of the namespace as the url.
-For example, a controller named `App\Profile\Manage` is accessed by navigating to `http://yoursite/profile/manage/`.
+All controllers are named and accessed according to the following fully qualified class name structure `App\<path>\<to>\Controller`.
+For example, a controller named `App\Profile\Manage\Controller` is accessed by navigating to `http://yoursite/profile/manage/`.
 What you can do from there depends on the traits the page implements and the actions that are defined.
+Note that all controllers must live under the `App\` namespace, must be named `Controller`, and must inherit from `\Mudpuppy\Controller`.
+You should always use the admin panel to simplify creation of new controllers.

 Controllers can use **Path Options** as a means of accepting additional data through the URL.
 Any path parts of the URL that comes after the controller name are extracted and saved into `$pathOptions`.
 Call the `getOption(index)` method of the `Controller` to get one of the path options.